Health Resources

 What should I do if I suspect I have OA?

-Consult a Family Physician or Rheumatologist.
+Consult a Family Physician.
 Education, lifestyle modification, painkillers and intra-articular injections may occasionally be used to relieve discomfort.
+A rheumatologist may be referred if there are concerns for other types of arthritis due to autoimmune causes.
 If OA has resulted in pain, deformity and loss of function, the Orthopaedic surgeon may consider surgery.

 Last updated on